akavel/up/README.md

       In particular, writing "rm" or "dd" into it could be like running around with a chainsaw.
 But you'd be careful writing "rm" anywhere in Linux anyway, no?
 Also, why would you want to pipe something into "rm"?
-Other than that, I don't really have good ideas how to protect against cases like this.
+Other than that, I don't really have good ideas on how to protect against cases like this.
 And in the other, non-dangerous cases, I find the tool immensely useful.
-If you have some ideas how to try to protect, [please share!](https://github.com/akavel/up/issues)
+If you have some ideas on how to try to protect, [please share!](https://github.com/akavel/up/issues)
       That said, a tool wouldn't be really Unixy if you couldn't hurt yourself with it, right? ;P